mu-box/core/README.md

 [![Patreon](https://img.shields.io/endpoint.svg?url=https%3A%2F%2Fpatreon-shields-io.herokuapp.com%2Fmicrobox%2Fpledges)](https://patreon.com/microbox)
 [![Liberapay](https://img.shields.io/liberapay/receives/microbox?logo=liberapay)](https://liberapay.com/microbox/)

-Microbox (aka µbox, mu-box, or mi-box, depending on who you talk to) is an open source clone of [Nanobox](https://nanobox.io), focusing initially on feature-parity with Nanobox v1 (boxfiles), then on adding features and maintaining the boxfile approach moving forward.
+Microbox (aka µbox, mu-box, or mi-box, depending on who you talk to) is an open- source clone of Nanobox, focusing initially on feature-parity with Nanobox v1 (boxfiles), then on adding features and maintaining the boxfile approach moving forward.
 Doing this will require making some changes to some of the tooling and Docker images used, for example to switch package managers to something that will take less time to maintain when new package versions are released.
 More information on this process will be added to the project documentation (check the `docs/` directory) as it gets fleshed out.

 For now, just getting the basic Nanobox features implemented will go a long way in getting the project up and running.